Keith-Cancel/VST-2/info/reversing.md

 ## A little math

 However, If I take `0x70-0x48` I get 40 bytes.
 This give me some other useful information.
-This number is divisable by 4 which makes me think it's the result of some struct members going from 4 to 8 bytes wide.
+This number is divisible by 4 which makes me think it's the result of some struct members going from 4 to 8 bytes wide.
 It is enough for 10 values assuming perfect packing.
 This behavior makes me think the struct has a fair amount of pointers above this 32 bit number.
 Since 0x48 = 72 bytes that's enough room for 18 four byte values.
-The differnce between 32 bit and 64 bit dlls is enough for only 10 expansions, but we could have 18 four bytes value this means there must be padding slop.
-If an 8 byte value comes after a 4 byte value we will get an addtional 4 bytes of slop.
-Also the first 4 bytes are an indentifier for a VST plugin.
+The difference between 32 bit and 64 bit dlls is enough for only 10 expansions, but we could have 18 four bytes value this means there must be padding slop.
+If an 8 byte value comes after a 4 byte value we will get an additional 4 bytes of slop.
+Also the first 4 bytes are an identifier for a VST plugin.

-Assuming no 16 bit or single byte values we can get an equation to eastimate how many numbers I would expect go from 4 to 8 bytes.
+Assuming no 16 bit or single byte values we can get an equation to estimate how many numbers I would expect go from 4 to 8 bytes.
 We can get equation like this from that info `8 * X + 4 * Y + 4 * Z = 112`.
-X is the number values that expand from 4 to 8 bytes.
+Where X is the number values that expand from 4 to 8 bytes.
 Y is the number of times padding is needed.
 Z is the number 4 byte entries.
 We know X can't exceed 10, and Y can only be less than or equal to X. And the total value must equal 112.
-However we can eleminate a variable since for 32 bit we know `4 * X + 0 * Y + 4 * Z = 72`.
-This gives us two new equestions `Y = 10 - X` and `Z = 18 - X`.
-Also because the constraint on Y we know X must greater than 4, and Z must be at least 1 since the 4 bytes for the identfier.
+However we can eliminate a variable since for 32 bit we know `4 * X + 0 * Y + 4 * Z = 72`.
+This gives us two new equations `Y = 10 - X` and `Z = 18 - X`.
+Also because the constraint on Y we know X must greater than 4, and Z must be at least 1 since the 4 bytes for the identifer.
 This means there is only 5 to 10 values which expanded.
 These 5 to 10 values are probably pointers.